Berndinio/IDV/README.md

 Number of epochs is supplied by the epochs argument.
 Default = 30.
 ## Structure & Format & Recommendations
-Sometimes the process can be unstable and needs to be restarted.

 All trained files have the format:

     G1-<loss>-<epoch>.pt